DanielBrunnsaker/GenExp/README.md

 ### Generating an hypothesis, experimental design and liquid handling scripts

-From the `/script` folder, run the following command in the terminal (fill in the blanks):
+From the `scripts` folder, run the following command in the terminal (fill in the blanks):

 ```
 python genexp.py --target <string> --N <integer> --alpha <float>